Breast Cancer Detection Using CNN in Python

 - same

 Flattening is converting the data into a 1-dimensional array for inputting it to the next layer.
-We flatten the output of the convolutional layers to create a single long feature vector.
+The output of the convolutional layers is flattened to create a single long feature vector.

 The Sigmoid function takes a value as input and outputs another value between 0 and 1.
 It is non-linear and easy to work with when constructing a neural network model.
 The good part about this function is that continuously differentiable over different values of z and has a fixed output range.